gordon-matt/Dependo/README.md

 Additionally, there is an `IDependencyRegistrar` interface to let you register dependencies from anywhere, such as class libraries.
 If you need to take advantage of implementation-specific registration features, you can make use of the more specialized dependency registrar, such as `IAutofacDependencyRegistrar`, `IDryIocDependencyRegistrar`, etc.

 Check the demo project for a clearer idea on how to use Dependo.
+Or for a more advanced example, see it being used in [MantleCMS](https://github.com/gordon-matt/MantleCMS)

 ## NuGet Packages
 > Dependo: https://www.nuget.org/packages/Dependo/